 Of course during our time in Vietnam a time on the "Horseshoe" was something all companies experienced.
 It was whilst we were on the

-somewhere and ranged from a few days to a month or more.
-During these times Whiskey Company patrolled through the jungle area off
+and ranged from a few days to a month or more.
+During these times Whiskey Company patrolled through the jungle area off tracks and

 roadways where ever possible.
-Of course on Ops we had casualties and we also lost three guys so it was as expected whilst we
+Of course on Ops we had casualties and we also lost three guys so it was as expected whilst we were in

 Vietnam.
 However once the operation was complete then we returned to Nui Dat.
-In base we could enjoy time out at the Dust Bowl
+In base we could enjoy time out at the Dust Bowl or in some

 t a day that goes by that I don’t spend some time thinking about Vietnam as it is now called.
-The sound of Helicopters, doves cooing,
+The sound of Helicopters, doves cooing, songs of ’

 “Yes, we think of it every day because it was that significant a chapter in our lives.
 We think of it because we cared